chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 }
 ```

-The notebook serializer is then registered in the extension's activation event:
+The notebook serializer is then registered in the 插件's activation event:

 ```ts
 import { TextDecoder, TextEncoder } from "util";